nginxinc/kubernetes-ingress/docs/content/installation/using-the-jwt-token-docker-secret.md

 This document explains how to use the NGINX Plus Ingress Controller image from the F5 Docker registry in your Kubernetes cluster by using your NGINX Ingress Controller subscription JWT token. **Please note that an NGINX Plus subscription certificate and key will not work with the F5 Docker registry.** You can also get the image using alternative methods:

-* You can use Docker to pull an Ingress controller image with NGINX Plus and push it to your private registry by following the instructions from [here](/nginx-ingress-controller/installation/pulling-ingress-controller-image).
+* You can use Docker to pull an Ingress Controller image with NGINX Plus and push it to your private registry by following the instructions from [here](/nginx-ingress-controller/installation/pulling-ingress-controller-image).
 * Please see [here](/nginx-ingress-controller/installation/building-ingress-controller-image) for information on how to build an Ingress Controller image using the source code from this repository and your NGINX Plus subscription certificate and key.
 * Note that for NGINX Ingress Controller based on NGINX OSS, we provide the image through [DockerHub](https://hub.docker.com/r/nginx/nginx-ingress/).